datagistips/MapFailbruaryChallenge/README.md

-# 30DayMapFailChallenge 🗺️🤢🏆🌟
+# MapFailbruaryChallenge 🗺️🤢🏆🌟
-The official repository for #30DayMapFailChallenge, a daily mapping challenge open to everyone who will FAIL in creating good maps.
+The official repository for #MapFailbruaryChallenge, a daily mapping challenge open to everyone who will FAIL in creating good maps.

 The idea is for you to create the new worst map